okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-native-sso/main/index.md

 ### Update client 2 with the token exchange grant

-In this request, update client 2 with the token exchange grant that you obtained from the previous step.
+In this request, update client 2 with the token exchange grant.
+Use the response from the last step to create your UPDATE request.
 You need to update the `grantTypes` parameter by adding the value `urn:ietf:params:oauth:grant-type:token-exchange` so that the token exchange is an allowed grant type for the client.

 > **Note:** Only the registered applications require the token exchange grant to be enabled.
 The first client doesn't require the token exchange grant type to be enabled.